CNN vs. The Onion - Beta Binomial

 In this activity, you:

-• Made a prediction about how well you’d do on a quiz and turned that into a prior distribution
+• Made a prediction about how well you’d do on a quiz and turned that into a prior model

-• Learned about different types of priors: confident, undecided, and pessimistic
+• Learned about different types of priors: optimistic, undecided, and pessimistic

-• Updated your prior using data from the quiz to get a posterior distribution
+• Updated your prior using data from the quiz to get a posterior model

 • Compared how different priors affect the posterior, even when we see the same data